 This course is for biology majors and students planning to take additional courses in the life sciences.
 Subjects covered include the nature of science; the levels of organization and emergent properties of life; basic biochemistry and bioenergetics; cell structure and function; cellular reproduction; Mendelian and molecular genetics and their relationships to the principles of evolution; basic laboratory skills; and experimentation.
 The lab activities allow for application of the topics presented in the lecture.
-3 hrs. lecture, 2 hrs. lab/wk.

-BIOL 135H HON: Principles of Cell and Molecular Biology\ (1 Hour)
+BIOL 135H HON: Principles of Cell and Molecular Biology (1 Hour)